 Read from the Start – Quality Start LA has teamed up with the Los Angeles Public Library (LAPL) System, the LA County Library (LACL) System, the Pasadena Public Library System and Sesame Street in Communities to create themed booklists, reading tips, and family activities all designed for families with children ages birth to five.

-Choosing Quality Child Care – Tips for parents looking for quality programs.
+Choosing Quality Child Care – Tips for families looking for quality programs.

-Online publication providing resources in various languages for families based on the California Infant/Toddler Learning & Development Foundations and the California Preschool Learning Foundations.
-Parents and family members can find out what skills help children from birth to age five learn, how they learn language, how they learn about feelings and relationships, how they learn about numbers, and how they become skillful at moving their bodies.
+All About Young Children: Information for Families on Children’s Early Development – Online publication providing resources in various languages for families based on the California Infant/Toddler Learning & Development Foundations and the California Preschool Learning Foundations.
+Families can find out what skills help children from birth to age five learn, how they learn language, how they learn about feelings and relationships, how they learn about numbers, and how they become skillful at moving their bodies.

-Information on what child care programs will be working on with a child based on the child’s age.
-Each handout includes tips, tools for healthy, active living, and questions for parents to ask their health care professional.
+Bright Futures/Child Care Health Partnership Handouts for Families – Information on what child care programs will be working on with a child based on the child’s age.
+Each handout includes tips, tools for healthy, active living, and questions for families to ask their health care professional.

-The Parent Toolkit App is an online resource to help parents navigate their child’s journey from pre-kindergarten through high school.
-Also available in Spanish , the app allows parents to access academic benchmarks, as well as health and wellness resources including physical development and nutritional information.
+The Parent Toolkit App is an online resource to help families navigate their child’s journey from pre-kindergarten through high school.
+Also available in Spanish , the app allows families to access academic benchmarks, as well as health and wellness resources including physical development and nutritional information.